Meeting Time: January 31, 2023 at 5:00pm PST

 • Default_avatar

-Moiz Mir over 1 year ago
+Moiz Mir almost 2 years ago

 Consent item #13 at tonight's City Council meeting requires a 2/3 vote related to approving a contract to purchase a vehicle with cost up to $439,894.